 The beginning of the year always signals a reevaluation of old strategies and the hunt for newer ones to stay competitive in your industry.
-We’ll be ringing in 2019 no differently with a new set of B2B lead generation strategies you should watch out for.
+We’ll be ringing in 2022 no differently with a new set of B2B lead generation strategies to consider.

-The digital marketing landscape is constantly changing, which means B2B lead generation tactics are evolving as well.
-Other brands are getting better at converting their prospects while some are stuck in their old ways, perhaps unsure how to shake things up.
+The digital marketing landscape is constantly changing, which means B2B lead generation tactics are also evolving.
+Other brands are getting better at converting their prospects, while some are stuck in their old ways, perhaps unsure how to shake things up.

 65% percent of businesses are saying that lead generation is their biggest marketing challenge.

-Thanks to a new marketing funnel, converting visitors into leads is a bit more challenging, but it provides a lot more room for creativity as well.
+Thanks to a new marketing funnel, converting visitors into leads is a bit more challenging, but it provides a lot more room for creativity as Thanks to a new marketing funnel, converting visitors into leads is more challenging, providing excellent room for creativity.
 There are many free lead generation tactics out there, but few will help you maximize your marketing ROI.
-Here are ten effective B2B lead generation strategies that will help you succeed in 2019.
+Here are ten effective B2B lead generation strategies that will help you succeed in 2022.